Movietone Act:

 Bimbo works with a team of lumberjacks, who use different methods of chopping down trees.
 They are later swept up by a tornado, in which they fly around with instruments to the tune of "William Tell Overture."

 Murray is difficult to identify, but his presence can be confirmed if one listens carefully.
-He voices some of the animals, Bimbo saying "Use your ax," and panting.
-His most obvious role is at the end, in which Bimbo comes out of the chimney covered in soot: "Mammy!"
-(Imitating Al Jolson.)
+He voices some of the animals, Bimbo saying "Use your axe," and panting.
+His most obvious role is at the end, in which Bimbo comes out of the chimney covered in soot: "Mammy" (imitating Al Jolson).
 Gus Wickie voices the large lumberjack who continuously begs for fish.

 Screen Songs: